-A trustee who manages more than one trust can combine them as long as the law does not prohibit her from doing so.
-The Uniform Trust Code typically allows this practice, as long as it does not conflict with the grantor's wishes, beneficiaries' rights or performance of the trusts.
-A trustee who does not have explicit permission to combine trusts can negotiate permission with the grantors, or go to court to get permission.
-The grantor, the individual who authorizes and funds a trust, can combine trusts as well.
-So can beneficiaries who have gained control of their trusts.
+A trustee who manages more than one trust can combine them provided that the law does not prohibit them from doing so.
+The Uniform Trust Code typically allows this practice as long as it doesn't conflict with the grantor's wishes, the beneficiaries' rights or the performance of the trusts.
+A trustee who doesn't have explicit permission to combine trusts can negotiate permission with the grantors, or go to court to get permission.
+The grantor is the individual who authorizes and funds the trust, and they can combine trusts as well.

 What Combining Involves

 Spouses who each have a trust with the same beneficiaries – normally, each other or their children – might find it beneficial to combine their trusts.
 Trusts with similar terms and the same beneficiaries are easier to combine.
 But funds from different trusts that are intended for different beneficiaries can be designated to different beneficiaries even though the trusts are managed as one.

 The trustee simply consolidates the funds, invests them, and tracks how much each fund has earned.
 A trustee or qualified attorney who specializes in trusts can advise you as to whether you and your beneficiaries will benefit from combining your trusts.

 Trusts present a number of pros and cons for those who create them.
 A trustee who combines trusts must be extremely conscientious about record-keeping.
 Otherwise, they could be accused of stealing money or distributing it improperly.
 A skilled trustee with excellent accounting skills might feel that the benefits of combining trusts far outweigh this risk, however.